beardofedu/wtd-things/README.md

 [![CircleCI](https://circleci.com/gh/beardofedu/wtd-things.svg?style=svg)](https://circleci.com/gh/beardofedu/wtd-things)

 # How to Git - Things to do in Portland
 Welcome to one of the repositories we will be using in today's workshop.
-In this repository, we will be creating content as collaborators in this repository.

 ## Resources